openequella/openEQUELLA/CONTRIBUTING.md

 Import as an SBT project and use the default settings.

 If you get compile errors in the IDE, but standalone `sbt compile` works, do an sbt refresh from the IntelliJ `SBT tool window`.

 #### Eclipse - Scala IDE 4.6

-You must use the [sbteclipse](https://github.com/typesafehub/sbteclipse) plugin to write projects out Eclipse projects and you must configure it with the following settings:
+You must use the [sbteclipse](https://github.com/typesafehub/sbteclipse) plug-in to write projects out Eclipse projects and you must configure it with the following settings:

 ```sbtshell
 import com.typesafe.sbteclipse.plugin.EclipsePlugin._